 Another trick in the US to make you think it’s “healthy” food.
 When I see “vegetarian fed” or “vegetarian diet”, I visualize an industrialized feed lot of subsidized grains, especially corn and soy, which is both GMO and sprayed with RoundUp (glyphosate).
 Don’t be fooled.

 I generally scrutinize fish sources because of pollution, radiation and GMO.
 I avoid “farmed” Franken-fish most of all because of genetic modifications to the fish directly.
 I also avoid fresh water fish because of franken-fish being released into the wild.
 If you think that there is no such release, remember that it is no different than pollutants that have been released into our water supply by bad actors, and there are/were plenty of “laws” to prevent that.
-[In the future we will see new breeds of fish that are larger and more aggressive, whose (breed) traits will cause them take over various habitat].

 I also avoid fish that are large, bottom feeders, and migratory along the Pacific.
 Bottom feeders consume mercury and other pollutants that have settled on the seabed, larger (older) fish have had more exposure to pollutants, and migratory fish (along the Pacific) are more likely to be radiant from Fukushima.
 That said, I look for younger Salmon from trusted sources only.

 I consume only organic olive oil and coconut oil.
 In fact, I often consumed 2 tablespoons of coconut oil with a mixture of cocoa powder and some cocoa nibs.
 I avoid all other oils, especially canola and vegetable oils.
 I cook with coconut oil, butter, and coconut derived MCT oil, no olive oil.